vildekristine99/DAT110-oblig2/README.md

 ![](assets/markdown-img-paste-20200218140925961.jpg)

-The server-side is comprised of a *broker* that manages the connected clients, topics and subscriptions, and which acts as an intermediate responsible for publishing messages to the subscribers of a given topic.
+The server-side is comprised of a *Broker* that manages the connected clients (publishers and subscribers), topics and subscriptions, and which acts as an intermediate responsible for publishing messages to the subscribers of a given topic.

 The project is comprised of the following main tasks:

 **Task A.** Implement classes for the messages to be used in the publish-subscribe protocol between clients and the broker.

-**Task B.** Implement the storage of topics and subscriptions in the broker, and the processing of publish-subscribe messages received from connected clients.
+**Task B.** Implement the storage of topics and subscriptions in the broker, and the dispatcher responsible for processing of publish-subscribe messages received from connected clients.

-**Task C.** Application of the PB-MOM for implementing a small IoT system in which a sensor publishes the current temperature on a temperature topic to which a display is subscribing (see also lab-exercises from earlier weeks and project 1).
+**Task C.** Application of the PB-MOM for implementing a small IoT system in which a sensor (client) publishes the current temperature on a temperature topic to which a display (client) is subscribing (see also lab-exercises from earlier weeks and project 1).

 **Task D.** Experiment with PB-MOM for implementing the ChApp (Chat Social Network Application) where users can send short messages to each other via topics similar to what is found in may social network applications.

 **Task E.** Extend the broker such that if a subscribing client is currently disconnected and later reconnects, then the client will be provided with the messages that may have been published on the topic while the client was disconnected.

-**Task F.** Extend the broker from being single-threaded to being multi-threaded having a thread for handling each connected client.
+**Task F.** Extend the broker from being single-threaded to being multi-threaded having a dispatcher thread for handling each connected client.

 **It is only required to do one of the tasks E or F - and not both.**